Kurma: Puranas

 In the Agni Purana, the Shaligram stone for Kurma is described as black in colour with circular lines and an elevated hinder part.

 Kurma is invoked in worship of Vishnu in various scriptures.
 The Brahma Purana salutes Kurma in a hymn as the "great tortoise", who "lifted the Earth and kept the mountain aloft".
 The Linga Purana, the Garuda Purana and the Shiva Purana similarly praises Vishnu as the one who kept the Mandara mountain aloft or the one who supported Mandara during the churning of the ocean as a tortoise.

 The Agni Purana, the Markendeya Purana, the Vishnu Purana and the Brahma Purana state that Vishnu resides in Bharata (the Indian subcontinent) in the form of Kurma.
 TheMarkendeya Purana gives a detailed description of various lands of the region and constellations and zodiac stars corresponding to nine parts of the tortoise - mouth, four feet, tail, centre and two sides of its belly.
 The Bhagavata Purana states Vishnu stays as Kurma in the Himalayan continent (Hiraṇmaya-varsa).

 The Kurma Purana is one of four Puranas that bear the names of Vishnu's avatars.
 The Purana is narrated by Kurma to the king Indradyumna and later to the sages and the gods at the time of Samudra Manthana.
 The detailed tale of the Samudra Manthana is absent from the Purana and alludes to Kurma as the one who supported Mount Mandara.
 The Kurma Purana is stated to be narrated by Kurma and is prescribed to be gifted with a golden statue of a tortoise in the Agni Purana.

 The Agni Purana prescribes that Kurma be depicted in zoomorphic form as a tortoise.

 In the narrative of the battle between Shiva's manifestation Virabhadra and Vishnu's avatar Narasimha of the Linga Purana and the Shiva Purana, Virabhadra mocks Narasimha-Vishnu stating that Kurma's skull adorns the necklace of Shiva.

-In a passing reference in the Vishnu Purana and the Markendeya Purana narrative of Varaha, Brahma - identified with Narayana - decides to take the form of the boar Varaha, similar to the forms of the fish (Matsya) and tortoise (Kurma), he took in previous kalpas.
+In the Vishnu Purana and the Markendeya Purana in a context mentioning Varaha, Brahma - identified with Narayana - decides to take the form of the boar Varaha, similar to the forms of the fish (Matsya) and tortoise (Kurma), he took in previous kalpas.

 The Linga Purana, the Varaha Purana and the Shiva Purana mention Kurma as second in its Dashavatara listing.

 The Varaha Purana recommends a vrata (vow) with fasting and worshipping Kurma-Vishnu in a three lunar-day festival culminating on the twelfth lunar day in the bright half of the Pausha month.
-The first day of the vrata is said to be the day when Vishnu assumed the Kurma form in Samundra manthan.
+The first day of the vrata is said to be the day when Vishnu assumed the Kurma form in Samudra manthana.

-The Bhagavata Purana lists Kurma the eleventh avatar of Vishnu in the list of 22 avatars.
+The Bhagavata Purana lists Kurma the eleventh avatar of Vishnu in the list of 24 avatars.
 The Garuda Purana lists him as the eleventh of 20 avatars, elsewhere he is mentioned as the second of the Dashavatara.

 The Vishnu Sahasranama version from the Garuda Purana mentions Kurma as an epithet of Vishnu.
 The Garuda Purana addresses Kurma in hymns to Vishnu.
 He is associated with the south-western direction.